1. The name of the Designation of Origin

 The term “produced in” (or equivalent terms such as “wine of”, “product of”, etc.) followed by the name of the Member State, indicates the area where the grapes were harvested and vinified.

-Indicates that the product was treated with allergens such as sulphur dioxide.
+It indicates that the product has been treated with allergens such as sulphur dioxide.